threefoldfoundation/blog_threefold/posts/ethical_design_manifesto.md

 post_image: respect_love.jpg
 ---

-## Creating solutions that respect humanity and the planet

 ### Respect Human Rights

 - **Sustainability**: It is important for a very simple reason: we cannot maintain our quality of life as human beings, the diversity of life on our planet, or Earth's ecosystems unless we embrace and protect it's balance.